Beth Harmon

-Elizabeth Harmon is a fictional character and the main protagonist in the Walter Tevis novel The Queen's Gambit and the Netflix drama miniseries of the same name, in which she is portrayed by Anya Taylor-Joy.
+Beth Harmon is a fictional American character and the main protagonist in the Walter Tevis novel The Queen's Gambit and the Netflix drama miniseries of the same name, in which she is portrayed by Anya Taylor-Joy.
 Taylor-Joy's performance as Beth was critically acclaimed.
 She was nominated for the Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or Movie.
 She also won the Golden Globe Award for Best Actress – Miniseries or Television Film and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Miniseries or Television Movie.

 Fictional biography

 Beth Harmon is orphaned at age eight when her mother dies in a car crash.
 Growing up in an orphanage in Kentucky, she is taught chess by the custodian Mr. Shaibel, and soon becomes a chess prodigy.
 While at the orphanage, she struggles with an addiction to tranquilizers.
 In her teens she is adopted and begins her rapid rise in the chess world, eventually challenging the top Soviet players.
 As her skill and profile grows, so does her dependency on tranquilizers and eventually alcohol.